horia-delicoti/personal-site/blog/tryhackme/Pickle-Rick/pickle-rick.md

 tags: [tryhackme]
 ---

-Pickle Rick is a CTF challenge vulnerable VM from Try Hack Me.
+This is a walkthrough for the TryHackMe room [Pickle Rick](https://tryhackme.com/room/picklerick).
+Let's help Rick find the ingredients he needs to make his serum and turn back into a human.

 > Listen Morty...
 I need your help, I've turned myself into a pickle again and this time I can't change back!
 <!-- truncate -->

 ## Information Gathering

-This is a walkthrough for the TryHackMe room [Pickle Rick](https://tryhackme.com/room/picklerick).
-Let's help Rick find the ingredients he needs to make his serum and turn back into a human.

 Start the machine and save IP address for the room.